-In many cases, the only reason why visa applications are lodged in paper format is because it is not possible to lodge an online application due to issues with the DIAC online visa application system.
-It will be interesting to see how DIAC will handle such situations in practice.
+In many cases, the only reason why visa applications are lodged in paper format is because it is not possible to lodge an online application due to issues with the Department of Immigration online visa application system.
+It will be interesting to see how the Department of Immigration will handle such situations in practice.

 We were expecting that online partner visa applications would be possible from 1 July 2013.
 The absence of a non-internet application charge for such applications suggests that this may not happen by 1 July.